Why Does College Fit Matter?

 Step 1: College Preparation

-We must provide our students with rigorous academics, exposure to appropriate colleges, a strong understanding of college affordability, and on- and off-campus opportunities to develop tenacity and educational ownership.
+We provide our students with rigorous academics, exposure to appropriate colleges, a strong understanding of college affordability, and on- and off-campus opportunities to develop tenacity and educational ownership.

 Step 2: College Fit

-We must examine the academic, personal, and financial needs of our students and identify colleges that have a profile of success—those with high college graduation rates, strong support systems, and those that are affordable.
+We examine the academic, personal, and financial needs of our students and identify colleges that have a profile of success—those with high college graduation rates, strong support systems, and those that are affordable.

 Step 3: College Supports

-We must work closely with our students and families to identify colleges that are effectively supporting students with the academic, social, and financial transition through college, as well as show evidence of successfully graduating students within a six-year period.
+We work closely with our students and families to identify colleges that are effectively supporting students with the academic, social, and financial transition through college, as well as show evidence of successfully graduating students within a six-year period.
 Support from SEED does not replace the need for quality and effective campus-based support systems.

 How Does SEED Evaluate Universities?